Nnrudrapatna35/college-football-fight-songs-project/data-analysis/data-analysis.md

 `opponents`, `nonsense`, and `rah`, and our response variable, `rank`.

-Starting with `victory_win_won`, which is whether the song says “victory,” “win,” or “won”, we will create a bar graph.
+Starting with `victory_win_won`, which is whether the song says “victory”, “win”, or “won”, we will create a bar graph.

 ``` r
 ggplot(fight_songs, mapping = aes(x = victory_win_won)) +